DavidZvja/SteamHoursAvg/README.md

 Enter names and hours of corresponding games

-Show entered games and hours aswell as the average playtime and sum of hours played
+Show entered games and hours aswell as the average playtime, sum of hours played and minimum and maximum hours of entered games.

 -----------------------------------------------------